Ela Minus: one-woman electronic orchestra making techno-pop to soundtrack a rebellion | NME

 After posting ‘Jamaica’, the first song she ever made, online – “it holds a special place in my heart because it opened this entire world to me” – she was invited to play a festival back home in Colombia.
 “I had no idea how to do that, but why not?” she laughs.
 “I thought what’s the worst that could happen?
 Everyone will laugh at me?”

 She’s since toured with Machinedrum and spent a year drumming for Canadian electronic band Austra, but at the end of 2018 decided it was time to take a break so she could make her debut album.
-Written and recorded in five months, she describes ‘Acts Of Rebellion’ as an optimistic and uplifting collection of songs about the personal as political – a celebration of the tiny acts of rebellion in our everyday lives.
+Written and recorded in five months, she describes her upcoming debut as an optimistic and uplifting collection of songs about the personal as political – a celebration of the tiny acts of rebellion in our everyday lives.
 It’s “a call to fight… all the things that I think are fucked in the world.”
 On a personal level that includes “assholes, misogyny, global warming”.

 Musically, Ela says the album is also a rebellion against the overly produced laptop-driven electronic scene.
 “It’s easy to hide behind productions made on laptops these days,” she considers.
 Contrastingly, Ela makes her ‘computerless music’ through improvisation – whether that’s recording using hardware synths or when she’s on stage performing and singing.
 “It’s important to really put myself on what I’m making because the reality is that most of the music we’re listening to now is coming from Ableton Live.”